-Meary's angle or lateral talo-first metatarsal angle has been used to identify the apex of deformity in patients with pes cavus and pes planus on lateral weight bearing radiograph.
-It is the angle between line drawn from the centers of longitudinal axes of the talus and the first metatarsal.
+Meary's angle or lateral talo-first metatarsal angle has been used to identify the apex of deformity in patients with pes cavus and pes planus on lateral weight bearing foot radiographs.
+It is the angle between a line drawn from the centres of longitudinal axes of the talus and the first metatarsal.

 In the normal weight-bearing foot, the midline axis of the talus is in line with the midline axis of the first metatarsal.
-Normally Meary's angle is 0 degree.
+Normally Meary's angle is 0º, with abnormal values considered ref required:

-It can also be used to assess severity of the deformity
+It can also be used to assess the severity of the deformity ref required:

 - 1. Banks AS, Downey MS, Martin DE et-al. McGlamry's Comprehensive Textbook of Foot and Ankle Surgery.
 Lippincott Williams & Wilkins.
 (2001) ISBN:0683304712.
 Read it at Google Books - Find it at Amazon